All Episodes

 Thank you, sir.

-Uh it's it here's the if in case you're just joining us, uh this came in a discussion last hour on we had great news in the stock market yesterday with the interest rate cuts, which is overall good for a lot of people in the economy.
+In case you're just joining us, this came in a discussion last hour on we had great news in the stock market yesterday with the interest rate cuts, which is overall good for a lot of people in the economy.

-And the drive-by's the LA Times and an NBC Nightly News had to do stories.
+And a drive-by's the LA Times and the NBC Nightly News had to do stories.

-Here's the headline in the LA Times, Fed's rate cut may be bad news for some.
+Here's the headline in the LA Times: Fed's rent cut may be bad news for some.

-And they quote this guy, uh Yosufa Toure, 27, owes about 93 grand credit card phone utility hospital bills, and he doesn't pay them anymore.
+And they quote this guy, Yosufa Touré, 27, owes about 93 grand credit card, phone, utility, hospital bills, and he doesn't pay them anymore.

-Just doesn't pay the bills because he's having money.
+He just doesn't pay the bills because he has no money.

-And he's gonna he may go further in debt because he may accept some of these new credit card offers that he's getting.
+And he may go further in debt because he may accept some of these new credit card offers that he's getting.

 And now it's the evil Fed for cutting interest rates.

-This poor guy is gonna go even deeper in debt now because of the interest rate cuts.
+This poor guy is going to go even deeper in debt now because of the interest rate cuts.

-And so how can this be good for America when this guy's gonna have this happen to him?
+And so how can this be good for America when this guy's going to have this happen to him?

 This guy's a victim.